Eng 121 - Syllabus Online

 An assignment cannot be done until it opens.

-All assignments cannot be done once it closes.
+they are due.
+Assignments cannot be done once it closes.

-• Assignment Outcomes\Objectives
+• Assignment Outcome\Objective

-This is the reason to do an assignment.
+Provided on each assignment, this is the reason to do an assignment.
 Outcomes are objectives a student should be trying to accomplish.
 Be aware of the outcomes and gear your assignment to accomplish them.

 • Review as Needed

-Here are links to Preparation\readings\Instructional Material from previous assignments.
+Here are links to Preparation\Readings\Instructional Material from previous assignments.
 Use them as need to refresh, clarify, and guide your writing.

 • Preparation\Readings\Instructional Material for this Assignment